ralfonso/astromech/content/fuelstream-backend.rst

 ::

-    uncached request: client -> Varnish -> nginx -> PHP -> database
+    uncached request: client -> ELB -> Varnish -> nginx -> PHP -> database
-      cached request: client -> Varnish (RAM cache)
+      cached request: client -> ELB -> Varnish (RAM cache)

 Since our API responses take so long to generate we have to be very aggressive with our caching.
 The solution here was to "warm" the cache automatically, making sure that no client traffic ever hits uncached content.

 Note that FuelStream has a huge benefit over most web apps since it's session-less.
-There is no concept of a user-login or history.
+There is no use of user-login or history.
 Whenever you introduce sessions to an application, caching becomes much more difficult.

 Cache Warming
 -------------
 To warm the cache, we created a script that runs at an interval lower than the cache's timeout value.
-This script makes a special HTTP request to the Varnish cache servers, telling them to do an in-place replacement of the cached content from the database.
-Only the warming script gets to see the slow loading times.
+This script makes a special HTTP request to the Varnish cache servers, telling them to do an in-place replacement of the cached content from the database. (using the ``req.hash_always_miss`` variable in Varnish VCL) Only the warming script gets to see the slow loading times.
 It's an emotionless robot that constantly surfs the site and makes sure the cache is minty fresh.

 Conclusion
 ----------